Skip to main content

 All search methods have async variants prefixed with a.

 Max Marginal Relevance (MMR) optimizes for both similarity to the query and diversity among results.
 This is useful when you want relevant results that cover different aspects of the query rather than returning near-duplicate matches.
-The following table describes the MMR-specific parameters.

 Use as a retriever